 The Health and Care Act 2022 went a step further:

-The forthcoming Data (Use and Access) Bill (DUAB) will take another step forward, amending the 2012 Act by:
+The Data (Use and Access) Act 2025 took another step forward, amending the 2012 Act by:

-The intended outcome of this legislation is to hold everyone involved in processing health and care information responsible for meeting essential information standards.
+The intended outcome of this legislation is to hold everyone involved in processing health and care information responsible for defining sensible information standards and ensuring that they are adhered to.
 The DHSC estimates that the DUAB measures will deliver £340.5 million in savings/benefits over a 10-year period due to increased IT provider compliance with essential information standards.

 How we can help: Support for health and care providers and IT suppliers